 The Prowess data also includes data on profits, sales, and value added for private firms at an annual level, which allow me to obtain production function estimates to estimate TFPR and markups for the SOEs.
-I use both this data set and the SOE data in the production function estimation because the latter has very few firms in each sector, making sector-wise production function estimation challenging (of the 38 two-digit NIC codes in the SOE data set, the median number of firms in each sector is 3, and 27 of these sectors have 5 or fewer firms).
+I use both this dataset and the SOE data in the production function estimation because the latter has very few firms in each sector, making sector-wise production function estimation challenging (of the 38 two-digit NIC codes in the SOE dataset, the median number of firms in each sector is 3, and 27 of these sectors have five or fewer firms).
 To ensure that I am comparing firms that operate under similar conditions, I only include private firms that are in the same 5-digit NIC codes as SOEs, and that reported data consistently between 1992 and 2009 (to match the SOE balanced panel sample).

-Using this combined sample, I obtain production function estimates for a Cobb-Douglas production using the Ackerberg, Caves, and Frazer (2015) approach, and use them to calculate firm-year level TFPR, with value added (rather than sales) as the lefthand side variable (though results are similar if I use sales in this estimation).12 I also estimate markups using the De Loecker and Warzynski (2012) approach, again using a Cobb-Douglas production function.13
+Using this combined sample, I obtain production function estimates for a Cobb-Douglas production using the Ackerberg et al. (2015) approach, and use them to calculate firm-year level TFPR, with value added (rather than sales) as the left-hand side variable (though results are similar if I use sales in this estimation).11 I also estimate markups using the De Loecker and Warzynski (2012) approach, again using a Cobb-Douglas production function.12

-4.4.
-Summary Statistics
+4.4 Summary Statistics

-The main sample is a balanced panel of 165 firms that reported data between 1992 and 2009.
-Eighty-nine firms were eligible before 1997 to apply for autonomy (eligible pre-program), of which 67 received it at some point between 1997 and 2009.
+The main sample comprises of data from the balanced panel of 165 firms that reported data between 1992 and 2009.
+89 firms were eligible before 1997 to apply for autonomy (eligible pre-program), of which 67 received it at some point between 1997 and 2009.
 In total, 77 unique firms received autonomy during the sample period.